Harvesting miRNAs from Interstitial Fluid for Sensitive Biomarkers

 - Detection of “miRNA signatures” that occur in various diseases, such as cancers, cardiovascular disease, diseases of the lung, kidney, and nervous system

-- Tackles critical need for less invasive or noninvasive procedures for the detection of circulating miRNA biomarkers
+- Tackles the critical need for less invasive or noninvasive procedures for the detection of circulating miRNA biomarkers

 - Prognostic tool for monitoring and assessing disease progression